mendomakers/RobotInterfaceBoard/StartFreshSketch.md

-1. Create a fresh, Private repository
+1. Create a fresh, Private repository In the Github.com Browser

 ![](/docs/startFreshArduinoProject/makeNewRepo1.png)